In this edition of the Prep '58 Blog...

 Click here to subscribe to Stephanie's channel.

 BTW, in addition to my duties as videographer, I offer my services as a dessert sampler 😊.
-These cookies are delicious and the recipe makes them easy to make.
+I look forward to them every year.
+This cake is delicious and the recipe makes it easy to make.
 Try it!

 Copyright © 2025 Prep58 - All Rights Reserved.